cleesmith/NiceGUI-primer/README.md

 To avoid bugging the nicegui.io online server, I run the nicegui documenation website at http://localhost:8080/ by doing the following:

-> This was a very thoughtful option for the NiceGUI project to offer, so let's use it.
+> By the way, this was a very thoughtful option for the NiceGUI project to offer, so why not use it.

 ```sh
 git clone nicegui